bastienpaulfr/blog/content/posts/nl-at-eof.md

 draft: false
 ---

-# Add a new line at the end of each text files tracked by git

 One of the most anoying thing I meet when I am coding software, is the « No new line at end of file » warning.

 ![manifest](/nl.png)